 I mustn't've been looking in the right places to see arguments that make sense and aren't just flagrant conjecture presented as historical fact.
 Got anything handy?
 I'm curious now.
 (In looking it up I did see that it's a pretty common belief so it must have at least some credence)

-We should all be able to agree that this was a retardedly irresponsible move for Hezbollah.
+I probably sound like a troll, so I'll finish up with this: We should all be able to agree that this was a retardedly irresponsible move for Hezbollah.
 And that's pretty much par for the course.

 QUOTE